The Florida Bar

 Course materials.
 A limited number of printed course materials and speaker outlines produced for live and recorded CLE presentations are available for post-program purchase.
 Contact the CLE Registrations office about the availability and cost of these items.

 CLE practice manuals.
 The Florida Bar publishes a series of practice manuals covering various areas of the law.
 These publications are useful in the day-to-day practice of law.
 Each manual is written by experienced practitioners; both legal and nonlegal staff members edit all of the material for substance and to ensure a quick reference in an easy-to-read style.
-Currently, about 30 of these how-to manuals, handbooks and practice systems are available for sale in conjunction with several titles published by LexisNexis.
-Updated price lists are published in the Bar News and at online.
+These how-to manuals, handbooks and practice systems are available for sale in conjunction with several titles published by LexisNexis.
 You can order manuals online or by calling 800-533-1637.

 Court rules booklets.
 The Florida Bar produces several booklets of the official court rules and procedures.
 The booklets focus on the various areas of practice.
 Booklets are available through 800-533-1637 or online.
 For the convenience of practitioners, searchable full text of the rules is available on the Bar’s website.